phatoks/The-Third-Eye/README.md

 ##

-## Scematics & Design Diagram
+## Schematics & Design Diagram
-Connecting all these components is tedious work.
-We believe it will be very difficult to follow if all of them are placed in one schematic diagram.
-For ease of implementation, we add individual component connection in breadboard view.
+For ease of implementation, we highlight individual component and its connection with Arduino.

 Bellow diagram shows the connection of DHT11 sensor :